FranciscoMoretti/site/content/blog/tailwind-css-intellisense-vs-code-extension-a-web-developers-best-friend.md

 slug: tailwind-css-intellisense-vs-code-extension-a-web-developers-best-friend

 title: Tailwind CSS IntelliSense VS Code Extension - A Web Developer's Best Friend
-description: Improve your web development experience with the Tailwind CSS IntelliSense VS Code extension.
-This article highlights the key features of this tool, including autocomplete, linting, hover preview, and Tailwind CSS language mode.
+description: Boost your web development productivity with the Tailwind CSS IntelliSense VS Code extension.
+Autocomplete, hover preview, and more for your coding experience.
 date: 2023-05-14
 image:
 ---